 Kdb+ is both an in-memory and on-disk database with a robust built-in query language, q, and a complete real-time streaming architecture.
 Recognized for its simplicity and performance, kdb+ is widely used for high-performance computing in the financial services industry and is increasingly being used in other industries with IoT-driven analytics.

-Intel Optane DC Persistent Memory, supported on second generation Intel Xeon Scalable processors, is a game changing technology from Intel, which will allow kdb+ users to increase the performance and capacity of their applications.
-Through reduced memory costs and significant infrastructure consolidation, Intel Optane DC Persistent Memory should also reduce total cost of ownership.
+Intel Optane DC Persistent Memory, supported on second-generation Intel Xeon Scalable processors, is a game-changing technology from Intel, which will allow kdb+ users to increase the performance and capacity of their applications.
+Through reduced memory costs and significant infrastructure consolidation, Intel Optane DC Persistent Memory should also reduce the total cost of ownership.

 Kdb+ 3.6 is already compatible with Intel Optane DC Persistent Memory’s Memory Mode, which delivers significant improvements for both in-memory and on-disk datasets.
 Available in kdb+ 3.7t, support for App Direct Mode will give users control over Intel Optane DC Persistent Memory, taking optimal advantage of the technology to suit their applications.
 Users will be able to explicitly designate which data fields to store in DRAM versus the much-faster persistent memory, effectively tiering the “hottest” data into the lowest-latency resource for higher overall performance.

-“The unique capabilities of Intel Optane DC Persistent Memory enable innovators like Kx to optimize data tiering and management in their applications,” said Alper Ilkbahar, vice president and general manager of Datacenter Memory and Storage Solutions at Intel.
-“The rate data is increasing is startling, so it’s critical for database analytics and other applications to tier data and designate which data is top priority in order to produce actionable analysis in the shortest time, as Kx has done with kdb+ 3.7t.”
+“The unique capabilities of Intel Optane DC Persistent Memory enable innovators like KX to optimize data tiering and management in their applications,” said Alper Ilkbahar, vice president and general manager of Datacenter Memory and Storage Solutions at Intel.
+“The rate data is increasing is startling, so it’s critical for database analytics and other applications to tier data and designate which data is the top priority in order to produce actionable analysis in the shortest time, as KX has done with kdb+ 3.7t.”